Alder leaf beetle

 There are about 250 species of leaf beetle (family Chrysomelidae) found in Britain, they range in size from 1 mm to 18 mm.
 The family contains many metallic and attractive species and all feed on plants (herbivores).

-The black caterpillar like larvae also feed on the leaves of alder and other trees and reach 11 mm in length.
+The black caterpillar-like larvae also feed on the leaves of alder and other trees and reach 11 mm in length.
 Larvae can be found on the leaves in spring and summer.
 The beetle has one generation a year.
 Adults emerge from soil and leaf litter where they have been overwintering in early spring, they are winged and capable of flight.
 New generation adults can be found from mid summer, although may enter a summer diapause (aestivation).

-- Where possible tolerate populations of plant feeding beetles
+- Tolerate populations of plant feeding beetles

 - Remove beetles by hand where practical

-- Encourage wildlife in the garden, many animals including birds, frogs and predatory insects such as ground beetles and social wasps will eat the larvae and sometimes adult beetles.
+- Encourage wildlife in the garden, many animals including birds, frogs and predatory insects such as ground beetles and social wasps will eat the larvae and sometimes adult beetles

 - On trees that are too tall to be sprayed thoroughly there are no pesticidal control options